 Best Beginner Canning Book

 You can’t go wrong with America’s Test Kitchen and Foolproof Preserving is no exception.
 It’s has a great introduction to canning with easy to follow instructions making it especially valuable to the beginning canner.

-The things that sets this book ahead of the pack is the pictures.
-If you can’t learn to can from someone having detailed pictures is the next best option.
+The thing that sets this book ahead of the pack is the pictures.
+If you can’t learn to can from someone, having detailed pictures is the next best option.

-It has chapters covering sweet & savory jams, pickles, tomatoes, fruit in syrup and condiments & fruit butters.
+It has chapters covering sweet & savory jams, pickles, tomatoes, fruit in syrup, and condiments & fruit butter.